Skip to content

 Apiiro Risk Graph explorer showing application inventory and risk context

-The company raised $135M total, including a $100M Series B in 2022 led by General Catalyst.
+Apiiro raised $135M in total funding, including a $100M Series B in 2022 led by General Catalyst.
 Customers include USAA, BlackRock, Shell, SoFi, Cloudera, and Equinix.
-Also recognized as a Leader in the IDC MarketScape for ASPM and ranked #1 for Innovation in the Frost Radar for Global ASPM (both 2025).

 What is Apiiro?